Our commitment to Education for Sustainable Development (ESD)

 As we head towards our centenary, we are not only reflecting on our past but looking towards the future.
 Ours is a global, shared future in which we equip our students with the skills and knowledge they need to help build a sustainable future for all.
 Our Partnering for the Planet website provides climate science facts and actions, to help educate and raise awareness for all.

-Sustainability has become a cornerstone of our Strategic Plan and is one of the four principles informing our work.
+Sustainability has become a cornerstone of our strategy and is one of the four principles informing our work.
 Our Executive Board has agreed that, as one of our priorities, we will embed environmental sustainability across both our curriculum and staff training programmes.

 In 2021 the University agreed a proposal to further embed sustainable development in our curriculum.
 The Steering Group set up to oversee this work reports to our main Teaching and Learning committee and is sponsored by one of our Pro-Vice-Chancellors (Education and Student Experience), Professor Peter Miskell.
 The Steering Group is working toward the following goals: